brightcove/brightcove-player-sdk-ios/README.md

 	- (void)playbackController:(id<BCOVPlaybackController>)controller didAdvanceToPlaybackSession:(id<BCOVPlaybackSession>)session
 	{
-	  // Make sure the property exists on the current AVPlayerItem. if ([session.player.currentItem respondsToSelector:NSSelectorFromString(@"preferredForwardBufferDuration")])
+	  // Make sure the property exists on the current AVPlayerItem.
+This will return false for iOS 9 or earlier. if ([session.player.currentItem respondsToSelector:NSSelectorFromString(@"preferredForwardBufferDuration")])
       {
         // Set your preferredForwardBufferDuration value here.